-The Service Authority is monitoring further guidance from the EPA and the Virginia Department of Health, and we will take necessary actions to meet future federal and state drinking water regulations for PFAS.
+The Service Authority is monitoring further guidance from the EPA and VDH and we will take necessary actions to meet future federal and state drinking water regulations for PFAS.

 To learn more and view the Service Authority's most recent PFAS results, visit www.pwcsa.org/pfas-drinking-water-faq.